GLOBAL MARKETS-Shares rise on optimism over potential end to US government shutdown | Headlines

 GLOBAL MARKETS-Shares rise on optimism over potential end to US government shutdown

-Data on Friday also showed that U.S. consumer sentiment slumped to near a 3-1/2-year low in early November as households worried about the economic fallout.
-"While a deal would be market-friendly by restoring confidence and liquidity, it doesn't undo the growth dent from what's now the longest shutdown in U.S. history," said Chanana.

-Global shares rose on Monday on optimism that an end to the historic U.S. government shutdown could be in sight, while the dollar was nursing losses from last week.
-The U.S. Senate on Sunday moved towards a vote on reopening the federal government, a day after Senate Majority Leader John Thune said bipartisan talks in the chamber to end the shutdown have taken a positive turn.
+Global shares rose on Monday on optimism that an end to the historic U.S. government shutdown was in sight, while the dollar was nursing losses from last week.
+The U.S. Senate on Sunday moved forward on a measure aimed at reopening the federal government and ending a now 40-day shutdown that has sidelined federal workers, delayed food aid and snarled air travel.

-The developments helped push Nasdaq futures up 1.1% while S&P 500 futures rose 0.65%.
-MSCI's broadest index of Asia-Pacific shares outside Japan was up 0.9% and Japan's Nikkei advanced 1%.
+The breakthrough helped push Nasdaq futures up 1.2% while S&P 500 futures rose 0.7%.
+EUROSTOXX 50 futures and DAX futures were up more than 1% each, while FTSE futures gained 0.85%.
+MSCI's broadest index of Asia-Pacific shares outside Japan was up 1% and Japan's Nikkei advanced 0.97%.

 "Markets may see short-term relief, but headline-driven volatility is likely to continue until there's a clear resolution," said Charu Chanana, chief investment strategist at Saxo.
 If the Senate eventually passes the bill, the package must still be approved by the House of Representatives and sent to President Donald Trump for his signature, a process that could take several days.